Solar Reflected Dark Matter under the Influence of a Dark Magnetic Field: Introduction

 \section{Introduction}

-The standard model (SM) is a well-established theory for describing the universe.
+The Standard Model (SM) is a well-established theory for describing the Universe.
 However, there are still many reasons for us to extend this structure.
-One major front of beyond standard model physics is dark matter (DM).
-From astrophysical observations, we realize that a large potion of matter in the universe cannot be explained by the standard model.
-To reveal the nature of DM, various direct detection experiments are set up to capture the feeble signal of DM-SM interaction.
-Currently, the experimental exclusion line of galactic halo DM is reaching the threshold of elastic scattering of neutrino background (the ``neutrino fog")~\cite{XENON:2024ijk,PandaX:2024muv}.
-Therefore, there is increasing interest in alternative DM models other than the traditional WIMP paradigm, especially MeV scale light DM~\cite{SENSEI:2023zdf, DAMIC-M:2023gxo, SuperCDMS:2023sql, XENON:2022ltv, LUX:2020car, LZ:2023poo, PandaX:2022xqx, CDEX:2022kcd, CDEX:2022dda}.
-For light DM with MeV mass, the scattering between nuclei is inefficient due to large mass hierarchy.
-Therefore, detection through electron recoil signal is a better choice.
-However, the recoil energy is still small and often falls below the detection thresholds of experiments, making direct detection of light DM a tough job, especially when the mass of DM is even smaller than MeV.
+One major front of beyond the Standard Model physics is dark matter (DM).
+From astrophysical observations, we realize that a large portion of matter in the Universe cannot be explained by the Standard Model.
+To reveal the nature of DM, various direct detection experiments are set up to capture the feeble signal of DM-SM interactions.
+Currently, the experimental exclusion line of the galactic halo DM is reaching the threshold of elastic scattering of the neutrino background (the ``neutrino fog")~\cite{XENON:2024ijk,PandaX:2024muv}.
+Therefore, there is increasing interest in alternative DM models other than the traditional weakly interacting massive particles paradigm, especially MeV- or sub-MeV-scale light DM~\cite{SENSEI:2023zdf, DAMIC-M:2023gxo, SuperCDMS:2023sql, XENON:2017vdw, XENON:2022ltv, LUX:2020car, LZ:2023poo, PandaX:2022xqx, CDEX:2022kcd, CDEX:2022dda}.
+For light DM with an MeV or sub-MeV mass, the scattering between nuclei is inefficient due to a large mass hierarchy.
+Therefore, detection through an electron recoil signal is a better choice.
+However, the recoil energy is still small and often falls below the detection thresholds of experiments, making direct detection of light DM a tough job, especially when the mass of DM is even smaller than an MeV, as is the case considered in this paper.

-In the last decade, it has been proposed in~\cite{An:2017ojc} that DM particles can be accelerated via elastic scattering with keV-energy electrons in the hot, dense plasma of the solar interior.
-Since the mass of electron and MeV-scale light DM particle are of the same scale, the energy transfer is efficient, producing a solar reflected DM (SRDM) spectrum with a significant keV-energy tail.
-Considering the SRDM flux, exclusion limits derived from direct detection experiments are established in~\cite{An:2017ojc,An:2021qdl,Emken:2021lgc,Emken:2024nox} with cross section around $\sigma_e\sim10^{-38}\text{cm}^2$ for contact interaction, and milicharge around $Q_{\text{eff}}\sim 10^{-9}$ for interactions mediated by a massless dark photon.
+In the last decade, it has been proposed in Ref.~\cite{An:2017ojc} that DM particles can be accelerated via elastic scatterings with keV-energy electrons in the hot, dense plasma of the solar interior.
+Since the masses of the electron and sub-MeV-scale light DM particles are of the same scale, the energy transfer is efficient, producing a solar reflected DM (SRDM) spectrum with a significant keV-energy tail.
+Taking into account the SRDM flux, exclusion limits derived from direct detection experiments are established in Refs.~\cite{An:2017ojc,An:2021qdl,Emken:2021lgc,Emken:2024nox}.
+The constraints of cross sections are around $\sigma_e\sim10^{-38}\text{cm}^2$ for contact interactions, and constraints of millicharges are around $Q_{\text{eff}}\sim 10^{-9}$ for interactions mediated by a massless dark photon.